 Specific Management Focus Areas

 Pet Waste and Water Quality

 Even if your pets don’t poop directly into water sources, their waste can still affect the community, local streams, and the Rogue River.
 Storm drains are directly connected to the nearest local stream or river.
-Any pet waste that washes into or is deposited directly into roadside ditches or storm drains ends up in local waters untreated!
-Along with polluting the water with bacteria and parasites, pet waste that finds its way to natural bodies of water promotes unwanted algae and weeds growth.
+Any pet waste that washes into or is deposited directly into roadside ditches or storm drains ends up in local waters untreated.
+Along with polluting the water with bacteria and parasites, pet waste that finds its way to natural bodies of water promotes unwanted algae and weed growth.
 For more information, visit the links below.

 - Pet Waste and Water Quality (PDF)

 - Protect the Water You and Your Pet Love (PDF)

 While there are several methods to dispose of pet waste, some are better than others.
 Burying waste is one of the most natural and safest ways to get rid of excrement.
 A hole with a depth of about six inches can keep waste safely out of sight and reduce the chances that it will attract other animals.
 Flushing pet waste is also an acceptable option.